 Many, but certainly not all of the trails are designed for adventurous folks with expert navigation and wilderness skills.
 Fortunately there are still plenty that are well marked with multiple access points so they can be done in sections as you have the time.
 With the summer hiking season just around the corner it’s time to start making plans.

-This list and brief description of many of Canada’s long distance hiking trails keeps growing as I hear or try new trails.
+This list and brief description of many of Canada’s long distance hiking trails keeps growing as I hear of or try new trails.

 British Columbia Hiking Trails